juberiya1ajaz/Angel-Recruiter/README.md

 ## 💻 What it does

-Angle Recruiter is your one stop solution to all your job problems.
-I features unique capabilities such as -
+Angle Recruiter is your one-stop solution to all your job problems.
+It features unique capabilities such as

-- **Resume based job search** - Just upload your resume and our state of the art ML model will extract relevant details from it and show you jobs based on your skillset.
+- **Resume-based job search** - Just upload your resume and our state-of-the-art ML model will extract relevant details from it and show you jobs based on your skill set.
-- **Application Tracker** - Ever been in a position where you recieve an interview mail but have no idea when you applied for the job or what were the key requirements for it?
-Well say goodbye to those moments because now you can track all you applications at one place and track details like Job Description, **add more things**.
+- **Application Tracker** - Ever been in a position where you received an interview mail but have no idea when you applied for the job or what were the key requirements for it?
+Well, say goodbye to those moments because now you can track all your applications in one place and track details like Job Descriptions, **add more things**.
 - **Linkedin Analyzer** - We all know how important Linkedin is for job search but how many of us actually know how to use it to its full potential?
-Well now you can use our Linkedin Analyzer to get insights about your profile and how to improve it.
-It will also show the First Name, Last Name, Email Address, Company Position, Email Address of the person you are hace to connect with, so that you can directly send them a mail for refral or to ask for a job.
+Well, now you can use our Linkedin Analyzer to get insights about your profile and how to improve it.
+It will also show the First Name, Last Name, Email Address, Company Position, and Email Address of the person you have to connect with so that you can directly send them a mail for a referral or to ask for a job.
-- **Chat Room** - In the chatroom you can discuss your job search problems with other users and get their advice.
+- **Chat Room** - In the chatroom, you can discuss your job search problems with other users and get their advice.
 You can also ask for help from our team of experts and get your doubts cleared.
-And if you find a user who is really helpful, you can give them a ETH tip for their help.
+And if you find a user who is really helpful, you can give them an ETH tip for their help.

 ## ⚙️ How we built it